csuksangium/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+Some of the things that these sketches raise as questions would be if the mounting of the camera position, sensors, and Pi/screen would be feasible in a prototype of such dimension because securing the sensors next to the camera since it will require space to hold the sensor and camera in place.

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

+I will initially prototype with sketch #1 to get the basic functionality working and continue to add screen if it improves the product.

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+The design is aimed to be as compact as possible as the footprint will only need to contain the camera & sensor.
+I intend to initially control the device from the outside as the cable with the camera is quite bulky and would take up a lot of space.
+I also aim to put the sensor in front with the camera so it will be activated when subject stands in front.
+Other sides of the product is unused.

 Build a cardboard prototype of your design.